 IMPORTANT INFORMATION - OUR CHURCH OPENINGS

-Diocese of Brooklyn Churches Can Begin to Re-open for Private Prayer on May 26
+Diocese of Brooklyn Churches Can Begin to Re-open for Masses

 Funerals, Baptisms, and Weddings can Commence Following Safety Guidelines

-The Most Reverend Nicholas DiMarzio, Bishop of Brooklyn, is pleased to announce that churches in the Diocese of Brooklyn can re-open for private prayer and devotion beginning Tuesday, May 26.
+The Most Reverend Nicholas DiMarzio, Bishop of Brooklyn, is pleased to announce that churches in the Diocese of Brooklyn can re-open for Masses.
 Masks will be required of all who enter a church.
 Funerals and limited celebrations of Baptisms and Weddings can also begin.

 “It has been a challenging few months for Catholics in Brooklyn and Queens.
 We know many people have eagerly been awaiting the day our churches would open.
 While we cannot celebrate Mass just yet, it is so important that we can now enter for prayer.
 It is my hope that this will give many of our faithful great comfort during this difficult time,” said Bishop DiMarzio.